monyhar/monyhar/monyhar/docs/infra/new_builder.md

 dimensions and properties and provides a unified interface for setting module-level defaults.

-A typical chromium builder won't need to configure much; module-level defaults apply values that are widely used for the bucket (e.g. bucket and executable).
+A typical monyhar builder won't need to configure much; module-level defaults apply values that are widely used for the bucket (e.g. bucket and executable).

 Each builder group has a function (sometimes multiple) defined that can be used